hoat23/VisionArtificialAndImageProcessing/README.md

-# VisionArtificialAndImageProcessing
+# VISION ARTIFICIAL AND IMAGE PROCESSING

-# LIGHTING CONDITIONS
+# Lighting conditions

 In general, your lighting conditions should have three primary goals.
 Let’s review them below.